powerhousepro69/videoinfox/readme.md

 # Videoinfox v.2.062 &nbsp; Where Video Play is a Clipboard Copy Away

-### Create your own url download list and Videoinfox will downloadf the entire lit.
+### Create your own url download list and Videoinfox will downloadf the entire list.

 #### Find local Video Files fast, immediately play and get info on.
 #### Download Video Urls effortlessly and autoplay with Play Clipboard.